Transformative Matter Research Group.

 TheGallery and AUB

 TheGallery works with courses right across the university on a variety of exhibitions, events and projects.
-Mechanical Human Matter is another example of one of these projects that we have worked on with the curator.
+Mechanical Human Matter is another example of one of these projects that we have worked on with the curators.
 When working on a collaborative project, we provide advice and support for the curatorial and technical aspects of the exhibition, as well as advice on event and project management.

 TheGallery provides a national and international public platform for the arts and these projects within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
 BA (Hons) Drawing is a clear example of this as they provide the students with key insights into the industry and develops their skills.